A complete guide to understanding, monitoring and fixing network packet loss

 Any organization with a private network will have hundreds or even thousands of unique connections and data transfers every day.

 Deep Packet Inspection (DPI) is an in-depth way of examining and managing network traffic.
 DPI is one of the most important tasks that network administrators need to carry out.
 It locates, identifies, blocks or re-routes packets with specific data or code.
-It examines the contents of packets passing through a given point and determines what the packet contains.
-Most network packets are split into three parts:
+It examines the contents of each packet passing through a given point and determines what it contains.
+Each network packet is split into three parts:

 Restart the router

-The classic aid to any problem with connectivity issues is to restart the router – and a vast majority of times, it works to your benefit.
+The classic aid to any problem with connectivity issues is to restart the router – and a vast majority of times, it can help.

 What is User Datagram Protocol (UDP)?